 There is much more to it than simply declaring that you are a business.

 You have to evaluate your finances, know the legality of launching a home-based business in your area, and operate as though your family’s livelihood depends on it because it does.

-You will work long hours, often for very little reward in the beginning.
-Just know, however, that your hard work will pay off but that getting to the point from startup to profitable business is often a long and lonely journey.
+You will work long hours, often for minimal reward in the beginning.
+Just know, however, that your hard work will pay off but that getting to the point of startup to a profitable business is often a long and lonely journey.